- Kennedy Theatre

 - News + Events

-MFA (Concentrations: Acting, Design, Directing, Hawaiian Theatre, Playwriting, Theatre for Young Audiences)
+MFA Theatre and Dance (Concentrations: Dance, Theatre).
+MFA Theatre Focus Areas: Acting, Design, Directing, Hawaiian Theatre, Playwriting, Theatre for Young Audiences

-PhD (Current concentrations: Asian Theatre, Hawaiian and Indigenous Performance, Western Theatre, Performance Studies) See PhD research in process and recent dissertations.
+PhD Theatre and Dance (Concentrations: Asian Performance, Hawaiian and Indigenous Performance, Performance Studies) See PhD research in process and recent dissertations.

 Questions?
 Please email email@example.com

 Great news!
 If you are a legal resident of a WICHE state (Alaska, Arizona, California, Colorado, the Commonwealth of the Northern Mariana Islands, Guam, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming), UHM now participates in the Western Regional Graduate Program (WGRP) for all Theatre degrees and concentrations.
 WGRP enables students from WICHE states to enroll and pay 150 percent of the UHM’s resident tuition rate, instead of the non-resident rate that an out-of-state student would normally pay.
 Eligibility: legal residency status in a WICHE state, 3.0 GPA, and acceptance by UHM.
 There is no separate application, you will be automatically reviewed for WGRP eligibility.

 For Fall semester priority admission: December 15 of previous year*

 For Spring semester priority admission: August 15 of previous year*

 *Applications can often be accepted beyond these deadlines if openings still exist.
 Please email the Director of Graduate Studies in Theatre at firstname.lastname@example.org to inquire.

 Please note that Theatre concentrations do not require a GRE score.